M-a-l-w-a-r-e1/stolen-dupes/README.md

 gamer moment
 ## **NOTE**
 Not my fault that you got banned from one of these servers because you used one of those dupes.
-In the future, I might upload my own bases but for now no.
+I uploaded my bases in SANDBOX/my own